autifyhq/autify-cli/README.md

   $ autify connect client start [--verbose] [--file-logging] [--debug-server-port <value>] [--web-workspace-id <value>]

 FLAGS
-  --debug-server-port=<value>  [default: 3000] The server for debugging and monitoring launches on your local machine on
+  --debug-server-port=<value>  The server for debugging and monitoring launches on your local machine on the given port.
-                               the given port.
+                               It will use a radom port if not specified.
   --file-logging               Logging Autify Connect Client log to a file instead of console.
   --verbose                    Make the operation more talkative.
   --web-workspace-id=<value>   Workspace ID of Autify for Web to create an ephemeral Access Point.
 If not specified, it